oguzeyerci/inavitas_project_apis/README.md

 ## School Energy Tracking System

-With this project, we will be able to monitor the temperature, air quality and average electricity consumption of the classrooms.
+With this project, we will be able to monitor temperature, air quality and average electricity consumption of the classrooms.
 3 different sensors will be generate and simulated data in seconds.
 This data will be retrieved from PostgreSql and Redis with Reader API.
-This data will first be added to the queue by the Manufacturer.
-The consumer will receive this data and save it in databases.
+This data will first be added to the queue by the Producer API.
+Consumer API will receive this data and save it in databases.
 It also logs all errors to MongoDB with another API.

 ![App Screenshot](https://raw.githubusercontent.com/P149-Bootcamp-Graduation-Project/Group3/main/img/proje_2022-01-05_14-40-33.png)